ej-you/IvolgaOledManager/README.md

 ## DB

-DB contains one table with another app logs.
+DB contains one table with logs from another app.

 - ID - id of log record.
 - Level - log level (see table `Log levels` below).